fresh-eggs/fresh-eggs.github.io/xband_post.md

 Very cool!

-Now that we've confirmed that the retail ROM seems to resolve to a handler for `msExecuteCode` messages, we should build a small payload that conclusively demonstrates this on real hardware.
+Now that we've confirmed that the retail ROM seems to resolve to a handler for `msExecuteCode` messages, we should build a small payload that conclusively demonstrates this to be the case on real hardware.

 ### Writing a Payload

 This small program will reset the state of important control registers like the Direct Page register and the Data Bank register followed by calling our routine at `MAIN`.

-There were many prior failed attempts at getting my routine working properly, most of them had to do with my failure to account for all relevant state registers.
+There were many prior failed attempts at getting my routine working properly, most of them had to do with my failure to account for all relevant control registers.

 One other interesting constraint is the need for the payload to be position independent.
 There is no guarantee provided for the memory address our instructions are stored at as far as I can tell.